-The Committee is asked to:

-- NOTE the update on the review of the Code of Conduct, Member Code of Conduct complaints and training provided to Borough and Parish/Town Members. - 2.
-RECOMMEND that the Code of Conduct at appendix 2 be adopted by full Council.
+- 1. The Committee is asked to RECOMMEND to Council to adopt the revisions to the Code of Conduct at Appendix 2. - 2.
+The Committee is asked to NOTE the update on the review of the Code of Conduct, breakdown of Member Code of Conduct complaints and training provided to Borough and Parish/Town Members at Appendix 1.